bernhauser/bernhauser/README.md

-- 👋 Hi, I’m @bernhauser, Androider
+- 👋 Hi, I’m Vincent Hauser, Androider

 <!---
 bernhauser/bernhauser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.